itoyori/itoyori/docs/src/01_tutorial.md

 }
 ```

-Note that `ityr::make_global_iterator()` is not needed here because the checkout mode is automatically inferred to `ityr::checkout_mode::read`.
+Note that global iterators created by `ityr::make_global_iterator()` are not needed for `ityr::reduce()` because the checkout mode is automatically inferred to `ityr::checkout_mode::read` here.
+In Itoyori, for specific patterns where input/output is clear (e.g., `ityr::reduce()`, `ityr::transform()`), global pointers are automatically converted to global iterators with appropriate checkout modes, unlike more generic patterns like `ityr::for_each`.

-The user can also provide a user-defined function (lambda) to process each element before summation with `ityr::transform_reduce()`.
+When performing reduction, the user can also provide a user-defined function (lambda) to process each element before summation with `ityr::transform_reduce()`.

 For example, to calculate L2 norm:
 ```cpp